Outer Banks: Geography

 A tall ridge of sand dunes that survived the melting of the Earth's glaciers gave rise to the barrier islands that make up the Outer Banks.
 By protecting the coastal mainland from the raging waves and storms of the ocean, barrier islands get their name.
 The Outer Banks is a string of peninsulas and barrier islands separating the Atlantic Ocean from mainland North Carolina.
 From north to south, the largest of these include: Bodie Island (which used to be an island but is now a peninsula due to tropical storms and hurricanes that closed inlets that separated it from the Currituck Banks), Pea Island (which has, at times, been contiguous with neighboring Bodie Island or Hatteras Island), Hatteras Island, Ocracoke Island, Portsmouth Island, and the Core Banks.
-Over time, the exact number of islands and inlets changes as new inlets are opened up, often during a breach created during violent storms, and older inlets close, usually due to gradually shifting sands during the dynamic processes of beach evolution.
+Over time, the exact number of islands and inlets changes as new inlets are opened up, often during a breach created during violent storms, and older inlets close, usually due to gradually shifting sands during the processes of beach evolution.

 The Outer Banks stretch southward from Sandbridge in Virginia Beach down the North Carolina coastline.
 Sources differ regarding the southern terminus of the Outer Banks.
 The most extensive definition includes the state's three prominent capes: Cape Hatteras, Cape Lookout, and Cape Fear.
 Other sources limit the definition to two capes (Cape Hatteras and Cape Lookout) and coastal areas in four counties (Currituck County, Dare County, Hyde County, and Carteret County).
 Some authors exclude Carteret's Bogue Banks; others exclude the county entirely.

 The northern part of the Outer Banks, from Oregon Inlet northward, is actually a part of the North American mainland, since the northern inlets of Bodie Island and Currituck Banks no longer exist.
 It is separated by the Currituck Sound and the Intracoastal Waterway, which passes through the Great Dismal Swamp occupying much of the mainland west of the Outer Banks.
 Road access to the northern Outer Banks is cut off between Sandbridge and Corolla, North Carolina, with communities such as Carova Beach accessible only by four-wheel drive vehicles.
 North Carolina State Highway 12 links most of the popular Outer Banks communities in this section of the coast.
 The easternmost point is Rodanthe Pier in Rodanthe, North Carolina.